connexcs/docs/docs/developers/database.md

 Click on `Run` for query search.

-This helps in modifying the sql query by the user itself.
+This helps in modifying the SQL query by the user itself.

-As of now we can do only 'SELECT' query.

 You can add, modify, remove the columns to display on the grid.
 This is only for the rendering purpose, it doesn't effect the data permanently.

-SQL is currently available in 3 part of the system
+SQL is currently available in 3 parts of the system:

-Customer (Client Side)
++ Customer (Client Side)

-CDR (Server)
++ CDR (Server)

-Userspace Database (Server)
++ Userspace Database (Server)

 <img src="/developers/img/db4.png">